seanhess/elm-style/README.md

 See [./example/MyStyles.elm](./example/MyStyles.elm) for a complete example.

 The code is almost identical to its Css counterpart, but instead of using hyphen-delimited syntax you use the Elm camelCase.
 There is one more thing to look out for.
-As you can see some values in the key value pair end in an `'` (ie: `flex'`).
+As you can see some values in the key value pair end in an `_` (ie: `flex_`).
 This is done whenever there is both a key and a value that both have the same name.
-In this case the key will always have the non quoted name.
-Therefore `flex` is a function which sets the `flex-grow`, `flex-shrink`, and `flex-basis` values, while `flex'` is the value that can be supplied to `display` function to enable a flex context for all its direct children.
+In this case the key will always have the non-underscore name.
+Therefore `flex` is a function which sets the `flex-grow`, `flex-shrink`, and `flex-basis` values, while `flex_` is the value that can be supplied to `display` function to enable a flex context for all its direct children.

 Related Libraries